shelarumesh/DS02_Electrical_PowerFactor_Analysis/README.md

 Power Factor - Relation between Active and reactive power , PF=1 means reactive power consumption is less and Active power is equal to apparent power

 # Step No 03 : Data PreProcessing
-Data Cleaning
-Data Wrangling
-Featurs Selection
-Data Visualisation
+Data Cleaning : Selected only avg values from the dataset which is related to the powwr factor Data Wrangling : Not required
+Featurs Selection :  selected those fields which are importants Data Visualisation : visualize the data and understand its currents, power, reactive, apparant, power factor and voltage relationship

 # Step No 04 : Exploratory Data Analysis
+Observed the trends of the data, from this analysis focusing on the power factors and its relations with other parameters

-# Step No 5 and 6 : Modelling and Evolution
+# Step No 5 and 6 : Modelling and Evolution :
+Implemented Simple linear regression and its Regularization techniques and evaluated each model accuracy.
+Optimize the model with hyperparameter tunning and select best tunning factor and learning rate of the model.